 In response to the 2008 financial crisis, Congress passed the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010.
 This 2300 page law has fundamentally changed the practice of financial services law in the U.S. and for U.S. financial institutions.
 More than five years later regulators are still finalizing the rules, interpretations and guidance to implement the various provisions of Dodd-Frank.
 Financial institutions are still at an early stage in applying the newly written rules.
 Even at this stage, however, it is clear that the comprehensive scope of the statute and the breadth and complexity of the regulations will create tremendous opportunities for financial services lawyers, both in the U.S. and around the world, for many years to come.

 The Graduate Program in Banking and Financial Law has been at the forefront of financial services law since 1984.
-It is the oldest LL.M. program of its kind in the United States and, since its inception, has trained more than 3,000 lawyers for leadership positions both in the United States and around the world.
-Our graduates hold influential positions in government, law firms, corporations, financial institutions of all types, and multilateral and non-governmental organizations around the world.
-The program has its roots in Boston University's Morin Center for Banking and Financial Law, which was founded in 1978 as the first institution in an American university devoted to the study of banking law.
-If you share our perspective and see opportunities where others don't, we invite you to join us in the Program.
-We can assure you that it will be an enlightening experience.
+It is the oldest LL.M. program of its kind in the United States and, since its inception, has trained more than 2,000 lawyers for leadership positions in the United States and around the world.
+Our graduates hold influential positions in government agencies, law firms, corporations, financial institutions and non-governmental organizations on a global basis.

+Our doors are open to serious professionals who would like to seize an opportunity for a career in new world of financial services.
+If you share our perspective and see opportunities where others see crisis, we invite you to join us in the Program.
+We can assure you that you will enjoy it.